hubleto/developer/book/content/pages/tutorial/add-route-controller-and-view.md

 }
 ```

 This controller will prepare a variable `now`, stored in the controller's property `viewParams` and sets the view to be rendered to `@HubletoApp:External:MyCompany:MyApp/Dashboard.twig`.
+All this is done in the `prepareView()` method.

+### Referencing views

 Setting a view to be rendered is done by controller's `setView()` method which takes a reference to the view as an argument.

-Our view is referenced by '@HubletoApp:External:MyCompany:MyApp/Dashboard.twig'.
+Our view is referenced by `@HubletoApp:External:MyCompany:MyApp/Dashboard.twig`.

 First part of this reference (`@HubletoApp:External:MyCompany:MyApp`) contains a reference to the app where the view is available.
 Simply said, this reference is always the same as the app's namespace, just using colons (`:`) instead of slashes (`\`).
 This reference always points to the `Views` folder in your app.